jade0520/Feature_Extraction_OpenSmile/README.md

+# Contact
 📫 seo.jiyoung@dsp.inha.ac.kr
 Any comments or opinions are welcome;)
-Thank you:)